peterheard01/logic-room/_posts/feature-branching-is-not-lean-or-agile/2017-01-26-feature-branching-is-not-lean-or-agile.md

 It's actually better to catch bugs after integrating code since the best way to assert bugs in software is to perform testing.
 By merging continuously all day we increase the amount of testing that happens on the final artifact.
 And this increases the chances that we find bugs.

 The reason we review code is to protect our employer/client from bad code.
 But it might make more sense to use pair programming and good education to ensure better software development.
-There are numerous approaches to this for example I created an [e-book](https://www.logicroom.co/guides/tdd-simplified-in-5-steps/){:target="_blank"} called TDD Simplified which offers a simple model with which to apply Test Driven Development (TDD.
+There are numerous approaches to this for example I created an [e-book](https://www.logicroom.co/guides/tdd-simplified-in-5-steps/){:target="_blank"} called TDD Simplified which offers a simple model with which to apply Test Driven Development (TDD).
 For architecuture; teams can use a single paradigm to create designs for example the [hexagonal architecure](http://alistair.cockburn.us/Hexagonal+architecture){:target=_blank"} is one such principle I have used on multiple projects.

 ## Conclusion